Last Updated on by Mitch Rezman

 He wrestled the dogs inside and I followed walking into the kitchen finding Cream Cheese (a name long predetermined prior to this event) patiently sitting on the perch in a small dog carrier with food and water.

-It took me a couple minutes to grab the lovely little yellow keet and move her from a small dog crate into the travel cage I brought.
+It took me a couple of minutes to grab the lovely little yellow keet and move her from a small dog crate into the travel cage I brought.

 I said my goodbyes to Matthew and his lovely wife.